PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 To register new accounts, you have to authenticate by sending a SMS to PTT, that's how it did away with the trolls.
 The moderation and governance system itself is by merit.

-What I'm trying to say is thatm, by serving no advertisers or shareholders, it can stay for 25 years.
+What I'm trying to say is that, by serving no advertisers or shareholders, it can stay for 25 years.
 It's like the National Public Radio for civic discourse.
 I don't think the National Public Radio in the US wants to run Twitter, but that would be the equivalent.

 > (laughter)